Eating Disorder Treatment Helps Patients Learn to Enjoy Meal TimesPosted on 06/14/12 09:37:am

 One of the benefits of residential treatment for eating disorders is the structure and support that is built in to every activity, including meal and snack times.
-Sarah Biskobing, RD, CD, a dietitian at Rogers Memorial Hospital’s Eating Disorder Center, said that these times can be one of the most anxiety provoking parts of a patient’s day.
+Sarah Biskobing, RD, CD, a dietitian for Rogers Behavioral Health, said that these times can be one of the most anxiety provoking parts of a patient’s day.
 As a result, there is always a treatment team member available to support them as they learn to adapt to normal eating habits.

 Sarah says that her job at Rogers is to create a meal plan for each patient based on their individual nutritional needs.
 During a typical eating disorder treatment stay at the Eating Disorder Center, the patients learn what appropriate serving sizes are within each of the food groups and how to include a variety of foods into their meal plan.
 “Balance is the key,” Sarah said.
 “There isn’t one perfect food that will keep you healthy.
 Rather it is balance, variety, and portion size within each food group that keeps us healthy and nourished.”